116 N. York Street, 3rd Floor, Elmhurst, IL 60126

 Regardless of how a family is structured, it can be important to establish and safeguard the legal relationships between parents and children.
 While this may not be an issue for parents who are married when their child is born, parents in other situations may need to take steps to establish paternity.
 This can provide benefits for the child as well as the parents.
 However, the procedures followed in these cases are not always clear, especially if disputes arise between parents about the identity of a child’s father or the role that each parent should play in the child’s life.

 To ensure that the legal issues related to paternity will be addressed correctly, it is important for a parent to work with a skilled family law attorney.
-The team at Weiss-Kunz & Oliver, LLC understands the legal issues involved in paternity cases, and we can provide the guidance and representation needed to ensure a positive outcome for all concerned.
-We will explain the paternity laws in Illinois and ensure that our clients take the correct steps to establish the proper legal relationships.
-We will also help address related legal issues to ensure that both parents can have an ongoing relationship with the child while also making sure the child will have the necessary financial support.
+The team at Weiss-Kunz & Oliver, LLC understands the legal issues involved in paternity cases, and our Elmhurst, IL paternity lawyers can provide the guidance and representation needed to ensure a positive outcome for all concerned.
 Our goal is to protect the best interests of children involved in paternity cases and provide parents with the tools they need to raise children successfully.

 Understanding Paternity Under Illinois Law